-A few weeks ago I would have said no, but I came across this story, concerning Dr Anne Ross, whose work I used for my undergraduate degree.
+A few years ago I came across a story concerning Dr Anne Ross, whose work I used for my undergraduate degree.
 In 1971 two large carved stone heads were sent to Dr Anne Ross, an expert in the Iron Age and the Iron Age head cult.
 They had been discovered near Hadrian’s Wall and sent to her for analysis.
 The following night of the arrival, she and her family started to experience an unpleasant, if not an evil presence in her house.
 She caught sight of a creature, half human, half animal.
 The story sounds quite terrifying and you can read it in The Folklore of Hampshire and the Isle of Wight by Wendy Boase.
 Apparently this was not the first sighting of the creature.
 Someone who lived near to where the heads were excavated had seen the figure in and around their house.

 Naturally, my mind attempts to understand these experiences, or at least philosophise on what they could be.
 I’ve often thought of all the anxiety that people go through.
 It is such an intense frenetic energy, that I can almost see it being absorbed by the physical fabric around us.
 Again, here is the link to the historic property.
 This is a popular theory of the historic “video tape” being repeated, or on a loop, in a certain place.
+Ghosts always do the same thing,don’t they?
 Could those energies be projected back into a room, repeating history at a point where someone was suffering most?
-Personally, I doubt it.